blindnet-io/devrel-management/docs/use-cases/forms.md

 FormType is a great solution for collecting data.
 However clients are left on their own when it comes to letting their users make Privacy Requests related to that data.

-Users often put in place an e-mail of the type **dpo@example.com**.
+Clients often put in place an e-mail for request (e.g. **dpo@example.com**).
 The practice poses several issues:
-- **It involves a lot of human effort.** When requests are made, they log in to FormType and manually change or modify data.
+- **It involves a lot of human effort.** When requests are made, a human must evaluate whether the user's request can/should be granted with regards to multiple constrains (often data must be kept for compliance with regulation).
-Sometimes it takes them time to determine whether the data must be kept for regulatory reasons even despite the users delete request.
 - **It only offers limited compliance**.
 It is clearly much more difficult to revoke consent in this way than it is to give one within the FormType experience.
 - **It breaks away from the promise of FormType**.
 The clients expect FormType to offer a turn-key solution for user-friendly, simple experience around data collection.